How to change the water filter on a Kenwood fridge, step by step

 Identifying the Filter Location

-Different Kenwood fridge models have the water filter located in various places.
+Different Kenmore fridge models have the water filter located in various places.
 Some common locations include the bottom grille, inside the refrigerator compartment, or even in the top corner.
-Consult your Kenwood fridge’s user manual to identify the specific location of the filter in your refrigerator.
+Consult your Kenmore fridge’s user manual to identify the specific location of the filter in your refrigerator.

 Turning Off the Water Supply